Heard about the new ‘Ad Intents’ feature in AdSense’s Auto ads program?

 It’s not all sunshine and roses, however.
 X user @darth_na stated the following concern about Google ‘stealing’ site visitors and directing them back to Google:

-Responding to the post, Google Ads Liaison Ginny Marvin wrote the following
+Responding to the post, Google Ads Liaison Ginny Marvin wrote the following:

+“This new format is opt-in and entirely optional for publishers.
 Publishers can opt in to ad intent links which converts existing text on their page into links.

 There’s also an option to use ad intent anchors which place anchors at the bottom of your page.
 When a user closes an ad intent dialog, they remain on the same page on the publisher’s site.

 Publishers earn revenue when a user clicks on any of the ads in the dialog.”

 Ginny Marvin